Adwaith-Rajesh/exekute/README.md

 ```

 ## 🗜 From executable(Windows)
-Navigate to the release tab and from the latest release download the installer.
+Navigate to the [releases](https://github.com/Adwaith-Rajesh/exekute/releases) tab and from the latest release download the installer.
 And click Next until the app gets installed. 😁

 ---
 ## 📚Usage and Use case